An Angel at Arcadia 88

 Danny pushed the door open and stepped inside without hesitation.

-He paused just long enough to let his eyes adjust to the beams of radiating color.
+He paused just long enough to let his eyes adjust to the radiating beams of color.

 He had meant to go straight home.